kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 TODO: Image of a pod

-As you created a deployment there should be a pod that you can view:

 #### What is a Deployment? ####

 A *Deployment* takes care of deployment.
 It's a way to tell Kubernetes what container you want, how they should be running and how many of them should be running.